paulohgodinho/unity-ci-system/README.md

 ## Design decisions
 ### Go
 I decided for Go in this project because of its simple syntax and rich library of ready to use modules, you can also target all platforms with ease.
-A particular module, the Docker one, that is written in Go was also one of the reaons I picked this language, having had a sweet time in the past dealing with Docker in this language.
+A particular module, the Docker one, that is written in Go was also one of the reasons I picked this language, having had a sweet time in the past dealing with Docker in Go.
 Unfortunatelly I did not have the time to implement the docker features I wanted like pushing to Steam or S3.
 I was able to do much with Go without even touching its advanced features, that leaves a lot of room for improvent in the project.

 ### Programable Steps
 For long the industry moved towards `declarative pipelines`, the result is that now we stitch together scripts and the person looking at the pipeline has little to no idea of what is happening due to every step containing a multitude of scripts that sometime even come from other repositories.
-I liked the idea of having an entire object representing a step, with go the possibilities are limitless, and everything you do will be self contained inside a file that is later added to the pipeline.
+I liked the idea of having an entire object representing a step, with Go the possibilities are limitless, and everything you do will be self contained inside a file and object that is later added to the pipeline.

 ### Missing Pieces
 #### Complete interaction via CLI